rleeson/custom-site-template/README.md

 - self (Default): independently/self hosted, though really, just use the base repository for this option
 - vip (NYI): VIP classic site structure
 - wpengine: WPEngine installs, Git repository at the root of the site; this assumes WP Core is not versioned

+### Node Version via NVM [custom.nvm.version]
+Set the version of node used for installation, runs "nvm install ${NVM_VERSION}" followed by and "nvm use ${NVM_VERSION}".
+Documentation on usage and version labels available [here](https://github.com/creationix/nvm).
+No validation is performed on the value and it otherwise defaults to the current version of Node.

 ### VIP Repositories [custom.vip.repos]
 List of theme/plugin directories and the associated HTTP(S) or SSH path to a repository.
 Each listed repository location, {repo}, is initialized or updated in the location /wp-content/themes/vip/{theme}.
 See notes below for SSH keys and fingerprints.